Meet Candice

 Common Mistakes to Avoid

-Mistake 1: Creating New Content Before Optimizing What Works
+Mistake 1: Creating New Content Before Optimising What Works

 If your top post is already driving traffic, squeeze every last drop of value from it before moving on to something new.
 Most bloggers create 10 new posts when they should be repurposing their top 2 posts into 50 pieces of content.